EnglishSid/DigitalExplorerSpecs/MetaModels/AgendaMetaModel.md

 |id|system generated
 |name| Name of the client value chain **Required**
 |Description| extended description of the client value chain
-|businessArea| pick-list - assoicated business area from the DE trend model
+|businessArea| pick-list - associated business area from the DE trend model
 |notes | free text to add notes